 When it comes to low maintenance network analyzers for Windows, Capsa is one of the best products on the market.
 Colasoft takes a back to basics approach with Capsa that allows the user to capture live network packets and respond to threats within an enterprise environment.
 This software supports over 300 protocols designed to conduct network protocol analysis.
 It also has the ability to run TCP flow analysis and troubleshoot issues such as a slow website response.

 In terms of responding to malicious security threats, Capsa delivers well.
 It recognizes unrecognized users conducting TCP port scanning and other suspicious activity that is indicative that something isn’t right.
-It also has the ability to detect DDOS attacks and other malicious attacks.
+It also has the ability to detect DDOS attacks and other malicious attacks on your IP address.
 This is useful in an enterprise environment because it helps to provide a safety barrier against malicious attackers.